DeepMotionAIResearch/DenseMatchingBenchmark/README.md

 ## Experiment Results

-All our reimplemented methods will provide checkpoint in corresponding config file `ResultOf{ModelName}`
+All our reimplemented methods will provide checkpoint(including all training details, e.g., TensorBoard Record) in corresponding config file `ResultOf{ModelName}`

 (*x*): means the result in original paper